diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 3.1) You must have installed a C++ compiler compatible with Matlab.

-There are several free C++ compiler that you can use.
 For a complete updated list of C++ compilers compatible with Matlab, you can check the following website: https://www.mathworks.com/support/compilers.html

 3.2) Open and run the script make.m that is inside the folder "OBB".